synrc/n2o/README.md

 a clean codebase.
 However, it is still possible to easily port Nitrogen web sites to N2O.
 E.g. N2O returns id and class semantics of HTML and not html_id.
 We simplify rendering by not using html_encode which should be handled by the application layer.
-Nitrogen.js that was originally created by Rusty Klophaus for XHR has been removed due to pure WebSocket nature of N2O and native jQuery handling.
+Nitrogen.js that was originally created by Rusty Klophaus for XHR, has been removed due to pure WebSocket nature of N2O and native jQuery handling.
 There are plans to add XHR support by using some of the ideas from Bullet.js - such as fallback from websockets to XHR.